Looking-Glass/bridge-sdk-samples/readme.md

 ## Prerequisites

-Developers can use the following rendering backends:

-- OpenGL

-Other rendering backends samples are WIP and located in the ```csharp_samples``` branch
-- DirectX 11
-- DirectX 12
-- Metal

-Beyond that, in order to render to the Looking Glass display, your application must be able to:
+In order to render to use this SDK to render to Looking Glass display, your application must be able to:

+- Render to an OpenGL texture
 - Distort the camera's projection matrix
 - Render multiple views to a texture
 - Pass that texture to the SDK